grafana/loki/docs/sources/configuration/_index.md

 Promtail can reload its configuration at runtime.
 If the new configuration is not well-formed, the changes will not be applied.
-A configuration reload is triggered by sending a `SIGHUP` to the Promtail process or sending a HTTP POST request to the `/-/reload` endpoint (when the `--server.reload` flag is enabled).
+A configuration reload is triggered by sending a `SIGHUP` to the Promtail process or sending a HTTP POST request to the `/reload` endpoint (when the `--server.enable-runtime-reload` flag is enabled).

 ## Configuration File Reference